Housekeepers organise hotel staff to make sure that all the rooms are kept clean and tidy.

 You would also help customers use the self service kiosks.

 You might also fill shelves, check stock or work on a customer service desk, depending on what type of store you work in.

 You would lead a team to make and serve tasty food to people at schools, in hospitals or at events like a conferences or weddings.

-You’d work with chefs and catering assistants to plan the menus for meals.
-You’d motivate the team of kitchen and serving staff so they provide a good service.
+You would work with chefs and catering assistants to plan the menus for meals.
+You would motivate the team of kitchen and serving staff so they provide a good service.